Football in Peru: Other teams

 Outside its senior side, Peru also has the Olympic/U-23, U-20 and U-17 teams.
 A women's team also competes in other South American competitions.

 In spite of its rich men's senior records, its youth teams have been mostly the lackluster of CONMEBOL competitions.
 The Olympic side of Peru has not qualified for the Summer Olympics since it became an U-23 competition in 1992.
 The U-20 team has competed in every South American Youth Football Championship but it has never qualified for any FIFA U-20 World Cup.
 Meanwhile, Peru has only managed to qualify for only one FIFA U-17 World Cup in 2007, outside being host of the 2005 FIFA U-17 World Cup.
 The women's team has never reached FIFA Women's World Cup, and has mainly competed in the Copa América Femenina.

+Football stadiums in Peru

+Stadiums with a capacity of 30,000 or higher are included.